 After working with small business America for two decades, I’ve seen owners say that their schedules are erratic, and they’re not sure how much time to book for each service.
 This is a tough one but, online appointment booking is something worth working towards.

-People are surfing the web and looking for people to do businesses with.
+People are surfing the web and looking for people to do business with.
 Allow them the opportunity to schedule a time online to speak with you on the phone or in person.
-This in itself will decrease your likelihood of no-shows while improving customer experience.
+This in itself will decrease your likelihood of no-shows while improving the customer experience.

 Make Payments Easy